Staff Therapist, Assessment Coordinator, Psychology Practicum Coordinator

 2021 – University of Iowa, Ph.D. in Counseling Psychology

-I work from a multicultural framework that includes a strong emphasis on cultural humility and which challenges me to actively engage in ongoing self-reflection on the impact and power of my privileges and biases.
-By utilizing a multicultural framework, I also pay close attention to the intersectionality of client’s identities, and I recognize how those identities may be impacted by systemic barriers and oppressive forces on and off the University of Iowa campus.
-I strive to be a culture-centered psychologist, meaning that I view part of my role to be an agent for prosocial change, social justice, empowerment, and advocacy for and with diverse communities.
-I have experience and interest in working with first generation college students, LGBTQIA+ identities, international students, and with rural mental health concerns.
+I work from a multicultural framework that includes a strong emphasis on cultural humility and engaging in self-reflection on the impact and power of my privileges.
+I pay close attention to the intersection between my own identities and those of my clients, as well as to the impact of systemic barriers and oppression on mental health and wellbeing.
+I strive to be a culture-centered psychologist, meaning that I view part of my role to be an agent for positive social change and social justice, empowerment, and advocacy.
+I have experience and interest in working with first generation college students, women’s health concerns, LGBTQ+ populations, and with rural mental health concerns.

-I am a member of the American Psychological Association (APA), with affiliate memberships in APA Division 17 (Counseling Psychology) and APA Division 49 (Group Psychology and Group Psychotherapy).
+I am a member of the American Psychological Association with memberships in Division 17 (Society of Counseling Psychology) and Division 49 (Group Psychology and Group Psychotherapy).